PhasicFlow/phasicFlow/tutorials/sphereGranFlow/RotaryAirLockValve/ReadMe.md

 </html>

 # Setting up the Case
-As it has been explained in the previous cases, the simulation case setup is based on text-based scripts.
-Here, the simulation case setup files are stored into three folders: `caseSetup`, `setting`, `stl`  (see the above folders).
+As it has been explained in the previous simulations, the simulation case setup is based on text-based scripts.
+Here, the simulation case setup files are stored into three folders: `caseSetup`, `setting`, and `stl`  (see the above folders).
 See next the section for more information on how we can setup the geometry and its rotation.

 ## Geometry

 ### Defining rotation axis
-In file `settings/geometryDict` the information of rotating axis and speed of rotation are defined.
-The rotation of this blender starts at time=**0 s** and ends at time=**7 s**.
+In file `settings/geometryDict` the information of rotating axis of rotor and its speed of rotation are defined.
+The rotation starts at t = **1.25 s** and ends at t = **7 s**.

 ```C++
 // information for rotatingAxisMotion motion model
 rotatingAxisMotionInfo